ebricks/justapis-swift-sdk/README.md

 ##Dependencies

 ### Development/Production
-There are no dependencies when using this framework in your own project.
+There are no external dependencies when using this framework in your own project.

+However, this SDK is a Swift dynamic framework, and is written in Swift 2.1 and needs a minimum deployment target of iOS 8.0.

+Some features used in the SDK (i.e. tuples, structs) are not currently available in Objective-C code.
+If you want to use this framework in an Objective-C app, you'll need to marshall these features through Swift code of your own.

 ### Unit Testing
 If you want to perform unit tests on this framework, it requires [OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs/) in order to mock requests.
 It's already included as a submodule in this repository, so you can run: